makedeb/makedeb-docs/intro/installing.md

 # Arch Linux
 {% hint style="info" %}
-These instructions are also applicable to distributions based on Arch, such as Manjaro, Chakra, and Artix.
+These instructions are also applicable to distributions based on Arch, such as Manjaro, Chakra Linux, and Artix Linux.
 {% endhint %}

 The makedeb package suite is distributed through the Arch User Repository.